Jarvis2001/AWS-AI-and-ML-Project-4/README.md

 Image Classifiers are used in the field of computer vision to identify the content of an image and it is used across a broad variety of industries, from advanced technologies like autonomous vehicles and augmented reality to eCommerce platforms, and even in diagnostic medicine.

+You are hired as a Machine Learning Engineer for a scone-delivery-focused logistics company, "Scones Unlimited", and you’re working to ship an Image Classification model.
 The image classification model can help the team in a variety of ways in their operating environment: detecting people and vehicles in video feeds from roadways, better support routing for their engagement on social media, detecting defects in their scones, and many more!

 In this project, you'll be building an image classification model that can automatically detect which kind of vehicle delivery drivers have, to route them to the correct loading bay and orders.
 Assigning delivery professionals who have bicycles to nearby orders and giving motorcyclists orders that are farther away can help Scones Unlimited optimize their operations.